 Mrs Meuer and Mrs. Kuzmackis hope you will check it out and use the resources.

 School counseling delivers prevention and intervention services that support the academic, personal, interpersonal, health, and career development of all students.
 Counseling services are provided in whole class lessons, small groups, or individual counseling sessions.
-As Diamond's counselor, I am a resource for any child, family, or staff member in the school.
-Parents may contact me by phone, email, or written communication.
+As Diamond's counselors, we are a resource for any child, family, or staff member in the school.
+Parents may contact us by phone, email, or written communication.
 Students are seen individually or in a small group at the request of the student, parent, teacher, or administrator.
-Any student may ask to see the counselor by putting a note in a pocket folder located on the back of the Counselor's door, by notifying their teacher, or by asking me directly.
-The Counselor's pocket folder is checked everyday and students are seen as promptly as possible.
+Any student may ask to see the counselors by putting a note in a pocket folder located on the back of the Counselors' door, by notifying their teacher, or by asking directly.
+The Counselors' pocket folder is checked everyday and students are seen as promptly as possible.

 Programs at Diamond